unixorn/yum-s3-plugin/README.md

 This is where yum-s3 kicks in. yum-s3 uses the Boto library to fetch objects from S3, which allows using credentials.

+# Install

+- run ./package to build a RPM
+- install

 # How to configure a S3 based repo